MatheusRich/end_of_life/README.md

 ## How it works

-This gem fetches all your GitHub repositories that contain Ruby code, then searches for files that may have a Ruby version.
-Currently, those files are:
+This gem fetches all your GitHub repositories that contain code for the specified product, then searches for files that may contain version information.
-`.ruby-version`, `Gemfile`, `Gemfile.lock`, and `.tool-version`.
-We parse these files and extract the minimum Ruby version used in the repository.
+For Ruby, those files are: `.ruby-version`, `Gemfile`, `Gemfile.lock`, and `.tool-version`.
+End of Life parses these files and extracts the minimum version used in the repository.

-The EOL Ruby version is provided by https://endoflife.date/, with a file [fallback].
+The EOL version information is provided by https://endoflife.date/, with a file [fallback].

+> [!ATTENTION]
-> **IMPORTANT:** To parse Gemfiles, we need to execute the code inside it. **Be
+> To parse Gemfiles, we need to execute the code inside them.
-> careful** because this may be a security risk.
-We plan to add a secure parser
+> **Be careful** because this may be a security risk.
+We plan to add secure
-> for Gemfiles in the future.
+> parsers for these files in the future.

 Some other limitations are listed on the [issues page].